 - a.
 Start PowerPoint and open a blank presentation.
 Change the slide layout to Blank (Home, Slides, Layout, Blank). - b.
 Set the background for the slide to the canvas texture fill (right-click, Format Background, Fill, Picture or texture fill, click the second texture in the first row). - c.
 Save the document to your PowerPoint Files folder as HW12-3a HWID Graphics and Sound Done - d.
 Add some drawing objects by doing the following: - 1.
-If the ruler or gridlines are not showing, turn them on (View, Show, Ruler, Gridlines). - On the Insert tab, in the Illustrations group, click the Shapes arrow and choose Rectangle: Rounded Corners.
+If the ruler or gridlines are not showing, turn them on (View, Show, Ruler, Gridlines). - 2.
+On the Insert tab, in the Illustrations group, click the Shapes arrow and choose Rectangle: Rounded Corners.
 The mouse pointer will turn into a cross + - 3.
-Move the mouse pointer onto the slide, and then click and drag to produce a small square.

-On the Drawing Tools Format tab, in the Size group, change the Height and Width to 2 inches.

-4. Click inside the square and type Access.
+Move the mouse pointer onto the slide, and then click and drag to produce a small square. - On the Drawing Format tab, in the Size group, change the Height and Width to 2 inches. - 4.
+Click inside the square and type Access. - 5.
+Make the font Arial Black, 24 pt, and yellow.
+If necessary, center align the text within the box. - 6.
+Insert a diamond that is 2 inches high and 3 inches wide.
+You can start from scratch, as you did for the rectangle, or you can use the Format Painter as you did in Word and Excel to copy the text formatting quickly.
+Inside, type Hard, tap Enter, and type Work. - 7.
+Insert an oval that is 1.5 inches high and 3.5 inches wide.
+Inside, type the word Excellence. - e.
+Add some lines to connect the three shapes by doing the following: - 1.
+On the Insert tab, in the Illustrations group, click Shapes, and then Connector: Elbow.